Letter to Your Parents Expressing Gratitude — A Message They’ll Always Treasure

 I’ve been thinking a lot about everything you’ve done for me, and I realized that I don’t say “thank you” nearly enough.

-So many of the values I carry today — strength, kindness, resilience — come from the lessons you taught me, both through your words and your actions.
+So many of the values I carry today — strength, kindness, resilience, honesty, and compassion — come from the lessons you taught me, both through your words and your actions.

-Thank you for being my constant support, my guidance, and my home.
+Thank you for being my support, my guidance, and my home.

 With all my love,